NAS6mixfoolv/NAS6LIB/ClassMethod.md

   * **Parameters**：dt:Array(Output Parameter)Determinant,
   An array where the determinant of the matrix will be stored at dt[0].
   * **Returns**    ：Determin:real

+* **If you want to use internal call functions, please see the source file.**
+    //type double absolute//double型絶対値
+    fabs(x)

 * **N6LMatrix.Jacobi(n, ct, eps, A, A1, A2, X1, X2)**
   * **Description**：Eigenvalues and eigenvectors of a real symmetric matrix (Jacobi)**
   * **Parameters**：n : Order：ct : The maximum number of repetitions：eps : Convergence criteria：